top of page

 Zoë

-The Goddess of Nature adopts many names.
-Among the Ilmarin people, she is Alashiya, or simply Mother Goddess.
-In the Hedonian Empire, Aea, Tyrnael, and Yefira she is called Zoë.
+The Goddess of Nature takes many names.
+Among the Ilmarin people, she is Alashiya, or simply the Mother Goddess.
+In the Hedonian Empire, Aea, Tyrnael, and Yefira, she is called Zoë.
 As the embodiment of the world itself, she is also known as Aenya.

-HISTORY: Humanity joined under the banner of the Zo following the Septhera Rebellion circa 9800 BGM (Before the Greater Moon), after centuries of cruelty and oppression, in honor of life herself.
-Centuries pass until the collapse of the Zo Empire and the Great Cataclysm, leading to declining worship of the Goddess in favor of the warrior gods, Solos, Sargonus, and Strom.
+HISTORY: After centuries of cruelty and oppression, disparate human tribes band together to rebel against Septheran rule (circa 9800 BGM).
+The resulting civilization adopts the name "Zo," in celebration of life.
+Centuries pass before the collapse of the Zo Empire and the Great Cataclysm, leading to a decline in worship of the Goddess in favor of male warrior gods such as Solos, Sargonus, and Strom.

 On the island nation of Aea, Zoë represents Wisdom and Balance.
-She stands between her sisters, Irene (Goddess of Love, Lust, and Peace) and Maki (Goddess of Justice and War).
+She stands in judgment between her sisters, Irene (Goddess of Love, Lust, and Peace) and Maki (Goddess of Justice and War).

-In the Ilmarin creation myth, Alashiya is the daughter of Anu and Eru, two primordial gods who traverse the Cosmos, making love continually and birthing worlds.
-Her brother is the Sun God, Solos, who gifted her with the ilm.
-The Goddess personifies life itself and is part of all living things, but can be sensed in natural phenomena like wind and sunlight.
-Sometimes, she adopts physical forms.
-Her avatars include the unicorn, phoenix, archenelk, and on rare occasions, "ilma," or humans.
-In the fable of the Tyrant, the meat-eating saurian and all its descendants are turned into chickens by the Goddess as punishment for its insatiable appetite.
+In the Ilmarin creation myth, Alashiya is the daughter of Anu and Eru, two primordial gods who traverse the Cosmos, making love continually, birthing new worlds.
+Her brother is the Sun God, Solos, who gifts her with the ilm flower.
+The Goddess personifies life itself and is part of all living things.
+She can be sensed in natural phenomena, like in the wind and sunlight.
+On rare occasions, she appears in physical form.
+Her avatars include the unicorn, phoenix, archenelk, and sometimes even an "ilma" or human.
+In the fable of the Tyrant, the meat-eating saurian's descendants are turned into chickens by the Goddess in punishment for its insatiable appetite.

 Appearances: Ages of Aenya, The Princess of Aenya, The Feral Girl.